NikiPOU/elisaohtuprojekti/docs/handover.md

 (Note: You must be connected to the University of Helsinki's network to access this URL.)
 The routing is taken care of in the **routes.py** file.

 ## Unity
+When starting with Unity, [Unity Essentials](https://learn.unity.com/pathway/unity-essentials) is a good tutorial for the basics.

+There is a bug in Unity which makes the scene view appear red instead of the actual colours (at least on Linux).
+Here's how to fix that:
+1. Open Unity hub
+2. Press the 3 dots on the specific project
+3. Select "Add command line arguments"
+4. Write down `-force-vulkan`
+5. Save

 ## Database
 We have initialized a PostgreSQL database, which has been deployed to OpenShift.
 However, it is still in its early stages and is not currently being used by the app.
 The schema.sql file can be found in the data_processing folder.
 The database is updated with new GSI data through the database.updator.py file in the same folder.
 At this stage, we have not yet implemented a method to access the database data from Unity.